 What to Do

-- Take the flowers and pick the petals from the stem.
+Take the flowers and pick the petals from the stem.
 Place all of the petals of the same colour in the same bag.
-Use different plastic bags for different colours.
+Use different containers for different colours.

-- For best results, let the bags sit for at least an hour afterwards.
+For best results, let the bags sit overnight before using.

 Strain the flowers from the water and pour the now coloured water into a small container, one for each colour.
 You just made watercolour paint!